Australian insolvency law: Commencement of winding-up proceedings

 In a compulsory winding up, the day on which the relevant Court order is made will constitute the date of the commencement of the winding up.
 The date on which the application to wind up the company was filed is called the relation-back day.

 Whether the liquidation process is initiated by an order of the Court or through a creditors' voluntary winding up, a liquidator will be appointed to administer the winding up of the affairs of the company.

 The liquidator

 The liquidator is the principal officer of the company who is appointed to conduct the winding-up process.
-Where the company is insolvent, the liquidation will invariable be an accountant who is an insolvency professional.
+Where the company is insolvent, the liquidation will invariably be an accountant who is an insolvency professional.

 Appointment

 In a compulsory winding up the Court will appoint the liquidator to the company.
 Generally it will act upon the nomination of the party making the application.
 In a voluntary winding up, the liquidator will be appointed by the members or creditors of a company.
 Liquidators are required to be members of the Institute of Chartered Accountants of Australia or CPA Australia.
 They must be an independent person and be seen to be fully independent.